What is Civil Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Civil Law Course Details: Highlights

-Top 10 Law Schools in India based on Latest NIRF Law Rankings
+Top 10 Law Schools in India based on NIRF Law Ranking 2025

-Civil law in India, which is also known as the "law of private rights," covers a wide range of legal challenges related to disputes between individuals and organisations, apart from criminal matters.
-It mainly focuses on protecting individual's private rights and providing solutions for act of wrongs committed against individuals or their property.
+Civil law covers a wide range of legal challenges related to disputes between individuals and organisations.
+Apart from criminal matters, they mainly focus on protecting individuals' private rights and providing solutions for acts of wrongs committed against individuals or their property.
+They are also known as the "law of private rights,"

 It covers legal fields such as property, contracts, family disputes, torts, consumer protection, and corporate affairs.